RoboSats/robosats/frontend/static/assets/info.md

-# Buy and sell non-KYC Bitcoin using the lightning network.
+# Simple and Private P2P Bitcoin Exchanging in the Lightning Network.

 ## What is this?